rigetti/qcs-sdk-rust/crates/python/README.md

     handler.addFilter(QCSLogFilter())
 ```

 This applies to all logs, so you may want to tune the `filter` method to include other logs you care about.
+See the caching section above for important information about the application of these filters.